Little has emerged about father of 22-month-old boy who died in car

 He worked as a police dispatcher in Tuscaloosa, Alabama, from June 10, 2006, to May 22, 2009, according to Police Department spokesman Sgt.
 Brent Blankley.
 He said the department would confirm only Harris’ tenure, and not any details from his work history, so we don’t know why he left the job.

-In May 2012, Harris graduated from the University of Alabama with a bachelor's degree in commerce and business administration, having majored in management information systems, Andreen said.
+Three years later, Harris graduated from the University of Alabama with a bachelor’s degree in commerce and business administration.
+From there, he went to Home Depot.

 The boy’s mother, Leanna Harris, is listed as having the same home address as the father, but she told CNN last week that she’s been advised not to discuss the case with the media.
 They were married May 7, 2006, in Tuscaloosa, according to the Tuscaloosa County marriage license clerk.